Philosophy, Religion and Ethics

 Through the study of Philosophy, Religion, and Ethics, we help students understand that religion is, and always will be, a significant factor in the way the world develops.
 It influences our politics, our societies, our laws, and has left an indelible mark on history and human behaviour.
 By studying contemporary ethical issues, alongside the history of philosophical thought and modern-day religious practices, we aim to help students understand the immense impact faith and ideas have on the world around them today.

 First to Third Forms – compulsory for all pupils

 In the First Form, we start by attempting to answer the question, what is God?
 By looking at a range of different ideas from the ancient Greeks to modern day religious art, we tackle one of the biggest philosophical questions of all.
 This unit of work is followed by in-depth studies of Judaism and Christianity, before moving on to investigate the ethical issues raised by war and conflict.

 The Second Form starts with an investigation into whether or not it is rational to believe in God, drawing upon ideas from a range of philosophers and thinkers such as Freud, Aquinas, and Swinburne.
-Students then undertake a detailed study of Islam, followed by a fascinating unit of work on medical ethics exploring topics such as cloning, euthanasia, and the ‘saviour sibling’ debate.
+Students then undertake a detailed study of Islam, followed by an inquiry into the ethics of modern-day consumerism

 Fourth and Fifth Forms – optional GCSE subject

 Religion is inescapable in our world; it informs our traditions and our cultures, it underpins much of our law-making and politics, and has left an indelible mark on our history.
 Studying this subject has never been more important to understanding the world around us.